moode-player/docs/protodac_tda1387_x8.md

 Boutique film capacitors can be very expensive and are often too large for the available space on the HAT.
 Metallized polypropylene tend to be the best value.

+# 4. Assembly and Testing

-# 4. moOde configuration
+# 5. moOde configuration

-# 5. Appendix
+# 6 Appendix